jlevere/obsidian-mcp-plugin/README.md

 Vault MCP started as a small component of a larger project that needed an alternative to traditional RAG methods.
 It needed something LLMs could use to reliably retrieve and update structured, human-readable data, without relying on unpredictable vector databases or embedding fuzziness.

-Existing Obsidian MCP servers weren’t a great fit.
+Existing Obsidian MCP servers weren't a great fit.
 They were REST-heavy, complex, and not well-suited for language models to interact with naturally.
-So this plugin was spun off to solve that: a lightweight interface for working with Obsidian vaults in a way that’s natural for LLMs and transparent for humans.
+So this plugin was spun off to solve that: a lightweight interface for working with Obsidian vaults in a way that's natural for LLMs and transparent for humans.

 ## Installation